istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

     caption="Stacked memory usage by pod for sidecar and ambient pods"
     >}}

-Looking at total CPU and memory utilization, we have to remember that in sidecar scenarios there are 31 sidecar containers required (one Fortio client and 30 httpbin servers), while in ambient, only three ztunnel containers and three waypoint proxies are required.
+Looking at total CPU and memory utilization, we have to remember that in sidecar scenarios there are 144 sidecar containers required (48 services, 3 replicas each), while in ambient, only three ztunnel containers and 12 waypoint proxies are required.
 The stacked CPU and memory by pod graphs are excellent at highlighting just how many additional containers are present between scenarios.
-Memory usage of the Istio dataplane in the ztunnel-only ambient scenario uses *1%* of what is used in sidecar scenarios, and still only 10% when waypoints are added.
-Looking at CPU, ztunnel once again uses *1%* of what sidecar scenarios require, and 15% when waypoints are deployed.
+Memory usage of the Istio dataplane in the ztunnel-only ambient scenario uses *less than 1%* of what is used in sidecar scenarios, and still only 12% when waypoints are added.
+Looking at CPU, ztunnel uses *18%* of what sidecar scenarios require, and 60% when waypoints are deployed.

 Finally, let’s consider allocation since the graphs above have only covered usage.
 Every sidecar resource has a default request of 100 millicores vCPU and 128 MB memory, as well as limits set for 2 vCPUs and 1 GB memory.
-For simplicity, we assume ztunnels and waypoint proxies have similar requests and limits as their sidecar counterparts – even though every measurement so far has suggested ztunnels will require significantly less.
-Breaking it down, that’s a 90% reduction in allocated resources with ztunnel, and 80% when waypoints are included.
+For simplicity, we assume ztunnels and waypoint proxies have similar requests and limits as their sidecar counterparts.
+Breaking it down, that’s a 98% reduction in allocated resources with ztunnel, and 90% when waypoints are included.

 {{< image width="100%"
     link="allocation.png"